longbeebee/how-to-deploy-a-project-with-Coolify/README.md

     ![coolify_10](coolify_10.png)

-      - 12: Maybe config the container name for beautiful :D.
+      - 12: Maybe config the container name for beautiful.

     ![coolify_11](coolify_11.png)

-      - 13: Setup environment variable for Security (If you want to config private variables).
+      - 13: Setup environment variables for Security ( If you want to config private variables ).

     ![coolify_12](coolify_12.png)

-      - 14: Setup the limited resources for VPS to ignore Leak of Memory or Overload CPU :D (If you like this).
+      - 14: Setup the limited resources for VPS to ignore Leak of Memory or Overload CPU.

     ![coolify_13](coolify_13.png)

-    Note: For the other advanced features, please refer the document :D.
+    <strong>For the other advanced features, please refer the document.</strong>

       - 15: Let create the nixpacks.toml file and push to the branch used to deploy.